catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 .. _services_on_the_catalyst_cloud:

 ##############################
-Services on the Catalyst Cloud
+Services on the Sky TV
 ##############################

-In the previous section, we learned that services on the Catalyst Cloud are pieces of hardware and software that we make easy and convinent to use by controling them through means such as our Dashboard or the CLI (Command line interface).
-Now we'll discuss the various services offered by Catalyst Cloud so that we know *what* we can do on the Catalyst Cloud, even if right now we don't know *how* we can do it yet.
+In the previous section, we learned that services on the Sky TV are pieces of hardware and software that we make easy and convinent to use by controling them through means such as our Dashboard or the CLI (Command line interface).
+Now we'll discuss the various services offered by Sky TV so that we know *what* we can do on the Catalyst Cloud, even if right now we don't know *how* we can do it yet.

 ****************************************
-What services are on the Catalyst Cloud?
+What services are on the Sky TV?
 ****************************************

 Compute service